Our pitmaster, Doug, is a huge fan of beef ribs.

 What are plate ribs?

-Most supermarkets sell beef short ribs which come from under the chuck roast, from the first to the fifth rib.
+Most supermarkets sell beef short ribs that come from under the chuck roast, from the first to the fifth rib.

 These are not good for smoking, however are good for braising.